top of page

 Same-Day Sick Pet or Wellness Appointments for Current Clients Only

-To ensure we can access existing medical records and provide efficient care, same-day sick pet or wellness appointments are reserved exclusively for our active, established clients.
+To ensure we can access existing medical records and provide efficient care, same-day sick pet or wellness appointments are reserved for our active, established clients.

 Cancellation & Rescheduling